 Sailboats appeared more than 4000 years ago when the water was the only prudent mode of transportation and exploration.
 These vessels included Polynesian rafts that sailed from island to island in the Pacific and Indian Oceans.
 The Egyptians also used sailing in their civilization.
 The Egyptians developed sailing ships for cargo trade across the Mediterranean Sea, the Dead Sea, and the Red Sea.1 Sailboats became invaluable vessels used in trading over the centuries.
 It was not until the 19th century, however, that sailboat racing gained international acclaim with the introduction of the Americas Cup.
 Most people around the world are familiar with Americas Cup racing.
 Yet, for the competitive athlete, the Olympics are considered by most the premiere sailing competition.
 In Sydney, Australia, for the 2000 Olympics, there were 10 classes of Olympic sailing.
 This included the men’s and women’s mistral windsurfing, women’s Europe dinghy, men’s fin class, men’s laser class, men’s and women’s 470 double-handed, the 49er, and the Toronado class.

 In any type of sailing, there is heeling, a situation where the boat leans over or tips to one side because of pressure on the sails from the wind.
 In a small dinghy, the sailor counteracts this pressure by hiking, or leaning out over the side of the boat to counteract the heeling effect (Fig. 8.1).
 In light air, from 0 to 8 knots, the dinghy sailor does not need to hike out.
 Position is critical in light air to decrease surface area under the boat.
 The sailor balances his or her weight and allows the small amount of wind to play over the sails when racing.
-The position used in light air for the sailor is a forward trunk position ...
+The position used in light air for the sailor is ...